ethank64/yellow-pages/README.md

 ## Quick start

-[UV](https://docs.astral.sh/uv/) is the recommended package manager.
+[UV](https://docs.astral.sh/uv/) is the best package manager ever, so naturally we use it here.
 From the project root:

 ```bash
 uv sync